 That’s what everyone says – and it is true that when it comes to social media marketing, there is no such thing as one size fits all.

-Success depends on tailoring your strategy to your target audience, and that means developing a presence on the channels they are most likely to be active on and using content strategies that they are most likely to respond to.
+It’s fairly obvious that your success depends on tailoring your strategy to your target audience then using content strategies that your audiences are most likely to respond to.

 Choosing Channels Wisely

-When developing a social media marketing tactics, the first thing you need to do is figure out what channels your target audience is most active on.
-The first thing you need to consider here is whether you’re targeting B2B or B2C consumers.
+So – When developing a social media marketing tactics, the first thing you need to do is figure out who is who in your target audience.

 Facebook has the most monthly active users, but Instagram is more commonly used than Facebook by people under the age of 25.
 While only 18 percent of online adults use Twitter, 31 percent of online adults between the ages of 18 and 29 report using the social media site regularly.